-3. Select Draw a new data model, and then select Relational for the model type before clicking OK.
+3. For this example, select Draw a new data model, and then select Relational for the model type before clicking OK.

-ER/Studio Data Architect will resemble the image below:
+ER/Studio Data Architect now resembles the following image:

 Tutorials: Logical and physical modeling

 ER/Studio Data Architect supports both logical (non-DBMS or technology-specific) modeling and physical (DBMS-specific) modeling.
 ER/Studio Data Architect is designed to allow organizations the flexibility to analyze and design a business problem or application logically and generate as many different physical interpretations from the logical model as required.
 You can generate multiple physical from the logical model for the same DBMS (for example, Oracle) or other DBMSs (such as Oracle, SQL Server and DB2).
 Generating logical and physical models are discussed in detail in the following sessions.